Implementing Laws At-a-Glance

 1. Has the implementing law been adopted?

-Yes, the Law on the protection of persons reporting violations of Union law (Προστασία προσώπων που αναφέρουν παραβιάσεις ενωσιακού δικαίου) (the “Law”) entered into force on November 11, 2022.
+Yes, Law 4990/2022 on the protection of persons reporting violations of Union law (Προστασία προσώπων που αναφέρουν παραβιάσεις ενωσιακού δικαίου) (the “Law”) entered into force on November 11, 2022, as amended by Article 20 of Law 5095/2024.

 2. Under the implementing law, which organizations must establish internal reporting channels?